yomorun/yomo/example/7-wasm/README.md

-# Implemente YoMo Stream Function by WebAssembly
+# Implement YoMo Stream Function by WebAssembly

 YoMo is capable of running compiled [WebAssembly](https://webassembly.org) serverless functions, which means developers can use their familiar programming